networkinss/joaswizard/README.md

 ## Use case

 This library will help you in case of:
-* You need to create OpenAPI specifications programmatically.
+* You want to create OpenAPI specifications programmatically.
 * You have to process mass object data like from an Excel file.
 * You want a head start without knowing OpenAPI.